manucaicedo/RFQ-Bot/README.md

 * `RFQInfoResource` class is where the endpoints that are called by the Angular app are defined to gather data about an RFQ and display it.

-* `AppAuthResource` class is where extension app appauth endpoint will live (work in progress)
+* `AppAuthResource` class is where extension app appauth endpoint are to complete the circle of trust for your renderer extension app (https://extension-api.symphony.com/v1.48/docs/application-authentication)

 ## Running This Sample